|Preview of Stamps Catalogue CD : VOLUME 1|

 (non issued stamps)

-Stamps in brown or blue (see 2 pictures above) were non issued.
+Stamps in brown, brown on blue or blue (see 2 pictures above)

 With value indicated, imperforated

-6 p blue 6 p violet 1 Sh red 1 Sh green With value indicated, perforated
+6 p blue 6 p violet to grey 1 Sh red 1 Sh green With value indicated, perforated

 6 p violet 1 Sh green